Home > Blog > Translation > 5 Hardest Languages to Translate (And What Makes them Difficult)

 3. Arabic

 What’s surprising to hear is that many of these countries speak their own version of the language.
 While there is a standardized variant (Modern Standard Arabic or MSA) used for print, media, formal speech, legislation, etc., most users of Arabic speak their own local dialect.
-Dialects can be so different from each other that they are often mutually unintelligible.
+These can be so different from each other that they are often mutually unintelligible.
 Overall there are about 360 million native speakers of all varieties and 270 million who speak MSA as a second language.

 Arabic also uses its own writing system in the form of an alphabet with 28 letters and text runs from right to left.